-The purpose of the post is to argue against a populist idea that is mildly irritating to anyone with any clue about economics.
-That is the populist mercantile argument.
-It is not only harmful to the US economy (you) but President Obama supports it.
+The populist mercantile argument, of protectionism, is gaining momentum.
+It is not only harmful to the US economy (you), but President Obama supports it.
 It is beyond me why our President would lead us down a path of doom with a failed economic philosophy that has been out of date for about 250 years.

 The definition of mercantilism

 The mercantilist industrial policy aimed at encouraging productive activity within the national territories by the concession of monopolistic privileges, State subsidies, and tax exemptions to national enterprises, as well as by the importation of advanced technology, the acquisition of manufacturing secrets, and the encouragement of the immigration of skilled workers. – An outline of the History of Economic thought -Ernesto Screpanti and Stefano Zamagni.